n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.3.md

 In this step of the workflow you will learn how to filter data using conditional logic and how to use expressions in nodes using the *IF* node.

 To insert only processing orders into Airtable we need to filter our data by *orderStatus*.
-Basically, we want to tell the program that _if_ the *orderStatus* is processing, _then_ insert all records with this status into Airtable; _else_, i.e. if the *orderStatus* is not *processing*, calculate the sum of all orders with the other *orderStatus (booked)*.
+Basically, we want to tell the program that _if_ the *orderStatus* is processing, _then_ insert all records with this status into Airtable; _else_, i.e. if the *orderStatus* isn't *processing*, calculate the sum of all orders with the other *orderStatus (booked)*.

 This if-then-else command is conditional logic.
 In n8n workflows, conditional logic can be implemented with the [**IF node**](/integrations/builtin/core-nodes/n8n-nodes-base.if/){:target="_blank" .external}, which splits a workflow conditionally based on comparison operations.